uoa-compsci399-2025-s1/capstone-project-2025-s1-team-4/README.md

 ## To get the application side (Expo) to run:

 ### For Android
-To quickly download the app and run it, here is an APK file which is only available on android systems:
+To quickly download the app and run it, here is an APK file which is only available on Android systems:

 [Download APK](https://expo.dev/artifacts/eas/7SXbidhbrfpkxPzPjk4x7.apk)